 In this case, the tenant is being asked to invest in and build out a property that it will not own and provide the majority, if not all, of the funds for improvements and restoration.
 This large investment is effectively an upfront payment of rent on the property.
 Even assuming the City stands by its commitment to invest $250,000 in the building, ELHG’s approximate $5 million investment in the property, when added to the value of services that ELHG board members and volunteers will provide, exceeds the $4.9 million net present value of a 40-year market lease for the property.”

-March 13-April 9, 2018- Based on feedback from Council at the March 12 meeting, ELHG and the City Staff made additional edits to the lease, including the fundraising benchmarks to be a minimum of $2 million in 3 years and $5 million in 10 years.
+March 12, 2018 – City Council Reviewed the lease agreement and provided feedback to City Staff and ELHG.
+The Lease was adopted for Introduction and action at the April 9, 2018 meeting.
+Based on feedback from Council, ELHG and the City Staff made additional edits to the lease, including the fundraising benchmarks to be a minimum of $2 million in 3 years and $5 million in 10 years.
 Again, due to the lack of use of pledges, City Staff agreed to allow more time in the benchmarks.

 To suggest, as Mayor Hagerty has in recent comments, that we were not ‘honoring our original proposal’ is not an accurate statement.
-The negotiated lease terms evolved as a direct result of restrictions the City presented to ELHG in lease negotiations – including not allowing us to use pledges to meet the fundraising benchmarks.
+The negotiated lease terms were developed based on the restrictions the City was putting on ELHG – including not allowing us to use pledges to meet the fundraising benchmarks.

-April 20, 2018 – Despite Council voting against discussing the concerns they raised on April 9, ELHG, after working with our attorneys at Kirkland & Ellis to make edits to the lease to address those concerns, sent a memo outlining proposed edits, along with a full edited lease to City Council, the Mayor, and the City Staff we had worked with on the lease.
+April 20, 2018 – Despite Council voting against addressing the concerns they raised on April 9, ELHG worked with our attorneys at Kirkland & Ellis to make edits to the lease to address the concerns raised by City Council, and sent a memo outlining proposed edits and a full edited lease to City Council, the Mayor, and the City Staff we had worked with on the lease.
 No one from the City responded to this email.